This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 In very rare cases, the spinal cord may be stretched and damaged.
 This is a severe injury.
 The result is typically paralysis below where the damage occurred.

-Spinal cord injuries are most often permanent and leave a child with a lifelong paralysis of a part of the body.
+Spinal cord injuries are most often permanent and leave a child with lifelong paralysis of a part of the body.
+An injury to the upper part of the spinal cord can be fatal.
+This injury can interfere with the baby’s ability to breathe.

 Skull Fracture